 What car safety features are considered necessary?

 The IIHS doesn’t have any specific recommendations, but it does have information on these features as well as headlights, speeding and distracted driving on its website.
-You can also find details about your state’s seatbelt laws.
+Also, find details about your state’s seatbelt laws.
 Even if you aren’t legally required to wear your seat belt, they saved nearly 15,000 lives in 2017 according to the NHTSA.

 Ready to buy?
 Compare car loan providers